jervon24/osticket-prereqs/README.md

 <img src=https://i.imgur.com/od85aKB.png/>

-Heidi SQL was download and Installed.
-It allows us to connect to the MYSQL server and setup a database that OS Ticket is going to use.
+Heidi SQL was downloaded and Installed.
+It allows to connect to the MYSQL server and setup a database that OS Ticket is going to use.

 <img src=https://i.imgur.com/xWxJoIo.png/>